BMFI/netfilterqueue/README.md

 # netfilterqueue
-A lot of persons have had some difficulty with netfilterqueue Josh from netfilterqueue contacted me and let me know it is fixed Josh said "it will be on pypi shortly".
-Besides, Woden e-mailed me today and said, " Can you try installing like this?
+A lot of persons have had some difficulty with netfilterqueue Woden e-mailed me today and said,
+" Can you try installing like this?

 sudo pip3 install --upgrade -U git+https://github.com/kti/python-netfilterqueue